jhaber-zz/nlp-python-2020/README.md

 We will first go through the common “preprocessing recipe” used as for a variety of applications and NLP techniques.
 This includes: a) tokenization; b) removing stopwords, punctuation, and numbers; c) stemming/lemmatizing words; d) calculation of word frequencies / proportions; and e) part of speech tagging.
 We will then go over simple dictionary methods (including sentiment analysis) using a bag-of-words approach.

+For a recorded introduction to NLP and text preprocessing, [watch my talk here on YouTube (58 mins)](https://bit.ly/nlp-talk-2020).
+You can also see the slides under the `day-1/` folder.

 ## Workshop goals

 * Build intuitions about opportunities and limitations for using text as data